 More questions I asked myself: How much of your confidence are you willing to sacrifice to keep a fear habit for another year?
 How much more of your spirit can you compromise?
 We think we have time: we don’t.

 And so, it was for me.
 I had been using drugs and alcohol to narrow my focus.
 Instead of finding my personal tract, where my spirit could expand and answer the universe’s calling, I was running from it.
 Narrowing my focus was a good objective, but not this way.
 I have experienced the zone before: it’s a place where a mighty congruence of my ability and drive and concentration allow me to feel as if I am forcing time to stand still.
 It’s a place of command, where my spirit lets loose and flies high.
 And there, fully aware now, filled with meaning from serving myself and others and connected by purpose, I am set free: powerful once more.

-Stretch my brothers and sisters, and we will find each other there.
+Stretch, my brothers and sisters, and we will find each other up there.